 Candlelight in any season creates a relaxing and homey atmosphere, and is a nod to simpler times.
 Candles can come in many forms.
 You could cover a fireplace mantle with wax candlesticks for a dramatic look.
 Or, you could hang a chandelier with candle-shaped bulbs.
 For electric or battery-powered candles, look for something dimmable that flickers for the most realistic look.

 6. Opt For Leather Furniture

-Don’t go for a full set of matching leather furniture – pick one piece, such as a sofa or an ottoman - and pair it with other pieces made of similarly cozy materials, for a layered, collected look.
-Cabin furniture should reflect the look of a family that has been visiting for decades.
+Don’t go for a full set of matching leather furniture.
+Pick one piece – maybe a sofa or an ottoman – and pair it with other pieces made of similarly cozy materials, for a layered, collected look.
+Cabin interior furniture should look like family has been visiting for decades.